 It also received honorable mention in Saturday Evening Post’s “Great American Fiction Contest” in 2015, and is included in their 2016 anthology.

 Aside from my writing, I enjoy speaking for writing groups and conferences.
-I’m a member of American Christian Fiction Writers (ACFW) and a proud contract editor for the many imprints of Lighthouse Publishing of the Carolinas.
+I’m a member of American Christian Fiction Writers (ACFW) and a freelance editor for fellow Christian Fiction authors.